sunil-57/collegetutorial/README.md

 - Make sure that the Dynamic Web Module facet is enabled in Eclipse.
 Go to **Project Facets** → ensure Dynamic Web Module is checked.

 **7.4 ClassNotFoundException**
-- Ensure that the correct dependencies are in your pom.xml, and run mvn clean install to rebuild the project.
+- Ensure that the correct dependencies are in your pom.xml.

 **7.5 Server Not Starting**
  If the Tomcat server doesn't start, ensure your server.xml is configured correctly and that the server is pointing to the correct project.